ReactiveX/RxSwift/Documentation/SwiftConcurrency.md

 ### Wrapping an `async` result as a `Single`

-If you already have an async piece of work that returns a single result you wish to await, you can bridge it back to the Rx wordl by using `Single.create`, a special overload which takes an `async throws` closure where you can simply await your async work:
+If you already have an async piece of work that returns a single result you wish to await, you can bridge it back to the Rx world by using `Single.create`, a special overload, available starting from RxSwift 6.8.0, which takes an `async throws` closure where you can simply await your async work.

 ```swift
 func doIncredibleWork() async throws -> AmazingRespones {